-For most devices, DVR recordings only become available to watch one hour after the recording is finished, however, iOS devices and Apple TV support FuboTV’s instant DVR feature, which lets you begin watching as soon as you start recording.
+For most devices, DVR recordings only become available to watch one hour after the recording is finished, however, iOS devices, Apple TV, and Roku support FuboTV’s instant DVR feature, which lets you begin watching as soon as you start recording.

 Out of the box, FuboTV’s base package supports two streams at a time, the same as AT&T TV Now.
 If you need more, for $5 extra per month you can upgrade to the Family plan which gives you a third stream and also boosts your DVR space to 500 hours.
 Given that these two features would normally cost $16 per month on top of the base package, it’s a good value.

 A common frustration among sports fans using streaming services is watching a game they’re recording that is already in progress.
 What if you want to watch from the beginning?
 With the recently added Startover feature, you can jump back to the start of the game.
 This feature is currently in beta and available only on select channels and programs.
-It’s only available on iOS, Android, and Apple TV devices, as well as the FuboTV website, with more devices set to gain support.
+It’s only available on iOS, Android, Apple TV, and Roku devices, as well as the FuboTV website, with more devices set to gain support.